cloudsoft/brooklyn-tosca/karaf/init/README.md

 Once the project is built:

+**Note:** As the Alien4Cloud code uses AWT, the full JRE or JDK is required as `headless` distributions do not include AWT classes.

 1. Install the `jar` bundle from the `target/` of this project to the Apache Brooklyn Karaf server

 2. Add the [Alien4Cloud configuration file](../../brooklyn-tosca-dist/src/main/assembly/files/conf/alien4cloud-config.yml)